 Dallas Attorneys Guiding You through Your DWI Case

-Serving Clients in Fort Worth, McKinney, Denton, Austin & All of North Texas
+Serving Clients in Fort Worth, Allen, Denton, Austin & All of North Texas

 DWI (driving while intoxicated) is covered under Texas Penal Code Title 10 Chapter 49.
 According to Texas DWI law, "intoxicated" means having a blood alcohol concentration of .08 or greater, or not having the normal use of your mental or physical faculties due to the introduction of any substance including alcohol or a drug or a combination of the two.
 You may face DWI charges following an arrest if the police officer has probable cause to believe that your physical and/or mental abilities were not normal due to the introduction of a substance, or if you failed a breath test or blood test by showing a result that was .08% or greater.

 Contact our Dallas attorney for help navigating your DWI charges.

 The penalties for DWI may vary depending not only upon the jurisdiction and the specific offense itself, but also upon the driver's criminal record, whether a minor was in the vehicle, whether an accident occurred, and whether the driver's breath or blood alcohol concentration was over .15%.
 In these situations, the driver may face enhanced penalties.

 What follows are some basic penalties which may be associated with a DWI conviction:

 - Court costs

 Additionally, you may face increased insurance rates and will have the social stigma associated with having a DWI conviction on your criminal record.
 This is something you will have to disclose in employment interviews and can negatively affect your chances of getting a job.